jeremyburr/pixabay-tiles/README.md

 3) Run "npm start"
 4) Navigate to localhost:3000

 Notes: There are several minor features listed in the core tasks which are not included - namely the search function, sub-icons for video (4K, Android) etc, and subtle discrepancies between the design sketches and app.
 These were not overlooked from a details persepective, but simply not implemented due to time constraints.
+The same applies for bonus animations and unit testing.
+However, if You like what you see so far, I'm open to the possibility of taking this app to the next level.